10 Questions with ... Michael Bower

 5) Are you finding salaries/benefits lower than you ever thought, about the same, or have you seen some pleasant surprises?

-The biggest surprise has been the "hiring freezes" going on in our business, coupled with the seeming overflow of big companies hiring part-time people to do the job of what has always been two to three full-time employees at a radio station.
+How are all of these companies making radio work by turning full-time positions into part-time "gigs?"
+I think the biggest surprise has been the "hiring freezes" going on in our business, coupled with the seeming overflow of big companies hiring part-time people to do the job of what has always been two to three full time employees at a radio station.
 I get the need to save some money, but to see how those part-timers are working as opposed to how they are treated, all while executives in the company are signing massive contracts, is a huge motivating factor in deciding which companies to apply to.

 6) With consolidation there are definitely fewer jobs.
 How do you separate yourself from the pack?

-By having a great package to send perspective stations and a wide, WIDE range of abilities.
-I have heard time and time again from programmers who are looking for talent that my aircheck stood out.
-They insinuated that some of the resumes, airchecks and overall package that they were receiving in regards to the opening were are all well below standards.
+Depth and range.
+Having a great package to send perspective stations and a wide, WIDE range of abilities.
+I have heard time and time again from programmers that some of the resumes, airchecks and overall packages that they were receiving in regards to the opening were are all well below standards.
 I have done all forms of Rock radio, Top 40 and Talk radio.
-Music Director, APD and even Promotions Director ... even regular shifts on Comedy radio ...
+Music Director, APD and even Promotions Director ...
+Even regular shifts on Comedy radio.
 I have depth as a person and that reflects in my depth as a broadcaster.

 7) Are you spending as much time listening to radio as you used to?

 Frankly, yes and no. I do, but it's not through the "radio."
-It's through apps on my phone like Tune-in that allow me to listen to The Sports Hub in Boston or The Ticket in Detroit.
+It's through apps on my phone like Tunein that allow me to listen to The Sports Hub in Boston or The Ticket in Detroit.
 I get to listen to Real Radio Orlando and Fox Sports Radio -- even when they are nowhere near my current market.
 But I would have to say, I find as much -- if not more -- entertainment value in listening to podcasts.
-Not technically radio, although most are former radio hosts now doing podcasts.
+Not technically radio, although more and more are former radio hosts now hosting podcasts ... as soon as someone figures out how to harness those podcasts and generate revenue, radio may become the red-headed stepchild.

 8) Are you able to slow down and enjoy free time doing things with your family and friends that you probably did not have time to do while you were working?

 Yes.
 100%.
 But there is always that feeling in the back of your mind that you have to make your house payment or to get the kids camp payment in.
 It's fantastic to be home for dinner with all of my girls, and I enjoy every second of it.
-Sometimes I do feel the pressure to get back to work, slip itself in.
+My desire to get back to work and host an amazingly entertaining show is sometimes hamstrung by the love of teaching my eight-month-old how to sit up or by playing a very happy game of Uno with my seven-year-old.